 Next stop is Belhaven's River Forest Marina.
 We stayed here for the first time on our way up this year and found it to be one of those places we'll always visit.
-It seems many boats pass by River Forest and go to aother marina.
-Belhaven Marina is closer to town, but Henry gives us a golf cart to make the short run to Spoon River Restaurant and we can use the cart all day.
+It seems many boats pass by River Forest and go to Belhaven Marina because it's closer to town, but Henry gives us a golf cart to make the short run to Spoon River Restaurant and we can use the cart all day.

 Leaving Belhaven, promising to come back, we made our way South unsure where we might end the day.

 We made a call to Morehead City Docks, but they wouldn't commit to a T-Head slip - even though there was one available.
 At the time our plan was rise early and head outside to wherever.
 We've been held here in the past by a strong unrelenting current pressing us against the dock for hours; we didn't want to repeat that so a T-Head was important to us.
 No joy from Morehead City Docks so we started looking for something else.